Jonhyyplay/College_Code/README.md

 ## SQL Language

-The SQL language databases are created based on classroom exercises, using MySQL Workbench.
+The SQL language databases are created based on exercises conducted in Database classes, using MySQL via Command Line Interface (CLI).

 ## Mobile Programming